SierraTeam/sierra-bot/README.md

 This bot is a simple assistant that provides the following functionality:
 * /start: Starts this bot.
-* /keepinmind: Creates an Event to Keep in Mind.
+* /keepinmind: Creates an Event to Keep in Mind (bot's mind).
 Example: 24.04.2018 10:23 EventName 60.
 Parameters are date, time, name of the event and its duration in minutes.
 * /myevents:  Displays list of all events scheduled for you.